 04 · Scope

-Transparent prioritisation.
 Hardware reliability and backend data accuracy are real problems — but they're not design problems.
-This redesign focuses on what the app can control.
+This concept focuses on what the app can control.

 05 · Competitive gap

-A comparison of four players in the energy management space.
-The gap is consistent: technical data without financial context, and no connection back to the original sales promise.
+A comparison of four apps in the energy management space.
+All show production data.
+None connect it back to the original sales promise.

 Smart energy + electricity provider